TonyYZ/Ete/README.md

 **Iti2IPA** is called first by the parser.
 It performs two operations:

 1. **Lowercase** — Ítí uses several vowel characters that combine diacritics not found in standard Unicode: for example, *E with dot below and tilde above*, *I with dot below and acute*, *E with dot below and acute*, and *E with hook above and dot below*.
-Because no standard Unicode code points encode these exact combinations, they are represented using available code points (Ƞ, Ȍ, Ț, Ȟ for uppercase; ȡ, ȍ, ț, ȟ for lowercase) and rendered correctly only with the custom fonts `Nuaiti.ttf` and `Uriti.ttf`.
+Because no standard Unicode code points encode these exact combinations, they are represented using available code points (Ƞ, Ȍ, Ț, Ȟ for uppercase; ȡ, ȍ, ț, ȟ for lowercase) and rendered correctly only with the custom fonts `Nuaiti.otf` and `Uriti.otf`.
 The `lower()` function maps the uppercase forms to their lowercase counterparts before calling Python's `.lower()`, which handles the remaining standard characters.
 2. **Normalise** — accented vowels are stripped of their accent marks and diacritics are converted to their IPA equivalents (e.g. `ṡ→ʃ`, `ż→ʧ`, `z→ʦ`, `c→k`, `ċ→x`, `r→ɾ`, `ơ→ə`, `ư→ɯ`).
 This produces a simplified phonemic form that the regex patterns in `ItiParser` can match unambiguously.

 **ItiParser** then proceeds in two stages: